 By Barry Timms, illustrated by Tisha Lee

-A heartwarming book that shows how we care for others around us can help love grow anywhere!
+This heartwarming book shows how we care for others around us can help love grow anywhere, even at school!

 Grow an indoor class garden.
 Have students decorate pots or planters with paint.
 Then, choose a seed to grow in the pot (wildflowers, spring vegetables, herbs, are all good choices!).
 Students will care for and nurture their plants as they grow.